cgalab/genpoly-rpg/README.md

 the first vertex of each polygon is counted and out twice, once at the beginning of the vertex list and once at the end of the vertex list.

-Please note that the code might end up with fewer holes than requested by the user.
-Furthermore, please be warned that it might generate degenerate (zero-area) holes if the input contains multiple collinear points.
+Collinear points; All algorithms except for "2opt" may behave unexpectedly if the input contains multiple collinear points.
+In particular, the code may end up generating degenerate (zero-area) holes or holes that overlap with the outer boundary polygon if the input contains multiple collinear points.

 Please see the following publication for details on the algorithms: